maxtyson123/MaxOS/README.md

 The codebase is well commented with additional notes in the docs directory.
 Contribution is welcome, however it would be ideal once the basics are set up and I begin on the extended features.
 (See projects)

+Now with custom build toolchain (binutils, gcc, g++, make, etc) and a custom that can optionally be installed via the make_toolchain.sh file located in toolcahin.
+The OS can be built using this (build_via_tc.sh) or built via the make file (see below.)
+The toolchain will become more mainstream with the release of the c libraries.

 [![wakatime](https://wakatime.com/badge/github/maxtyson123/max-os.svg)](https://wakatime.com/badge/github/maxtyson123/max-os)
 ![maxOS](https://github.com/maxtyson123/max-os/workflows/maxOS/badge.svg)